Ventura Gassol: Second exile and last years (1936–80)

 During the first months of the Spanish Civil War (1936–39) Ventura Gassol tried to ensure the safety of various threatened people and to preserve religious monuments.

 Gassol went into exile in France by airplane on 23 October 1936, and announced his resignation from the Ministry of Culture on 17 December 1936.

 In 1937 he organized the Exposició d'Art Català (Exposition of Catalan Art) in Paris.

 World War II began in September 1939.

 Gassol continued to contribute to the Revista de Catalunya in exile.

 In 1941 he was persecuted by the Nazis and spent three months in prison in Aix-en-Provence.

 After his release he made a secret move to Lausanne.

 His wife and two children managed to go to Mexico, where his wife died in 1944.

 In 1946 Gassol settled on a farm in the Touraine in France.

 He married Lucia Wilde in Lausanne on 27 January 1947.

 In 1954 the Catalan deputies in Mexico elected him president of the government in exile, but he refused the post.

 He maintained good relations with the new president, Josep Tarradellas.

 He sold his farm and moved to Tours in 1972.

 Democratic elections were held in Spain on 15 June 1977.

-Two weeks later Grassol returned to Barcelona with his wife.
+Two weeks later Gassol returned to Barcelona with his wife.

 He received many honors in Catalonia.
 He spent the last years of his life in Selva del Camp.

 He died in Tarragona on 19 September 1980, aged 86.